 Our ENTR-501, an intracellular thymidine phosphorylase (TP) enzyme replacement therapy (ERT), program is in development for the treatment of mitochondrial neurogastrointestinal encephalomyopathy (MNGIE).
 MNGIE is a slowly progressive, rare disease characterized by elevated levels of thymidine.
 Preliminary preclinical studies have demonstrated that ENTR-501 reduces toxic thymidine levels below those observed in wild-type mice.
 We have completed IND-enabling studies, including pharmacodynamic and pharmacokinetic studies in mice, and pharmacokinetic and chronic toxicology in NHPs for the MNGIE program.
-In 2020, we made the strategic decision to explore partnership opportunities for this program.
+In 2020, we made the strategic decision to focus the majority of our immediate efforts on EEV-oligonucleotide opportunities.
+In order to support ENTR-501 progress, we are exploring partnership opportunities with organizations that have the resources and expertise to continue the development of ENTR-501 into and through clinical development.
+We continue to believe that the program will have an important role in the future treatment of patients with MNGIE.